Upcoming Labs & Events

 DEI is being dismantled—but equity can’t wait.

-Across the country, equity advocates are being silenced, programs are being defunded, and historically excluded communities are being left out—again.
+Across the country, equity advocates are being silenced, programs are being defunded, and historically underinvested and excluded communities are being left out—again.
 It’s not enough to “hold space.”
 We have to build new ones.

-Join Creative Reaction Lab and Antionette D. Carroll, award-winning designer and systems strategist, for the Equity x Design Workshop Series—a 3-day immersive experience created to meet this moment of backlash with action.
+Join the Institute of Equitable Design and Justice (formerly Creative Reaction Lab) and Antionette D. Carroll, award-winning designer and systems strategist, for the Equity by Design Immersives: Designing Equity in an Anti-DEI Environment—a 3-day immersive experience created to meet this moment of backlash with action.

 This is more than a workshop.
 It’s a collective redesign.